works-nikhil/works-nikhil/README.md

 - 2+ years in Software Development Engineer (SDE) at AppRely Technologies LLP, Pune, India
 - 1.8 years as a Software Quality Analyst at Cognizant Technology Solutions India Pvt.
 Ltd
-- Leading Frontend Team at BioFuelCircle Pvt.
+- Leading Frontend Team at BiofuelCircle Pvt.
 Ltd.
 - Specializing in dynamic and responsive web applications using React.js and React Native

 ## Interests